Public Art Events and Installations

 50th Anniversary Yarn Bombing

-In 2021 Valley Art Center celebrated it's 50th Anniversary, and a major part of that was a "Yarn Bombing" on the trees in front of our facility by internationally known yarn-bomber Carol Hummel.
+In 2021, Valley Art Center celebrated its 50th Anniversary, and a major part of that was a "Yarn Bombing" on the trees in front of our facility by internationally known yarn-bomber Carol Hummel.
 Over the course of a very sunny week in May 2021, Carol and her daughter/assistant Molly Sedensky swathed the trees in over 1000 hand-crocheted discs, created by VAC volunteers and supporters.

 Valley Art Center Mural